Tracardi/tracardi-api/docs/qa/why_live_segmentation_does_not work.md

 and take appropriate steps to resolve the issue.

 ---
-- Hot ot debug live segmentation?
+- How ot debug live segmentation?